-Denison graduates who have chosen the legal profession represent a broad array of majors: chemistry, English, philosophy, religion, political science, history, psychology, sociology/anthropology, economics, Black Studies, and Women's Studies.
+Denison graduates who have chosen the legal profession represent a broad array of majors: chemistry, English, philosophy, religion, political science, history, psychology, sociology/anthropology, economics, Black Studies, and Women's & Gender Studies.

 Among the core skills and values considered by the ABA to be essential for competent lawyering are the following:

 - Analytic and problem-solving skills

 - Critical reading abilities